The Golden Horde (video game): Settlements and resources

 Whether playing in single-player or multiplayer mode, each game begins roughly the same way; the player is positioned at a set location on the map, sometimes with a prebuilt base building, and often with a certain number of soldiers and/or workers.
 The upper population of the player's settlement is determined by the capacity of all villages under the player's control.
 Each village increases the population cap by ten individual slots, although this process happens gradually rather than all at once.
 Once available, each slot can be filled by a worker or soldier, depending on the player's actions.
 If a villager dies, his slot will be made available again after a set time has passed.
 Workers are required to construct buildings and gather wood.
-They also occupy and perform the requisite task of each building.
-Workers can be directly controlled by the player, and can be ordered to repair buildings and collect enemy weapons.
+They also occupy and perform the requisite tasks of each building.
+Workers can be directly controlled by the player and can be ordered to repair buildings and collect enemy weapons.

-The game features two types of resource; wood and metal, which are required to construct buildings and manufacture equipment.
+The game features two types of resources; wood and metal, which are required to construct buildings and manufacture equipment.
 Wood can be acquired by clearing forests; metal must be mined.
 To do so, the player must build a metal mine atop a metal deposit.
 Each deposit has a set amount of metal, and to exhaust the deposit, the player must upgrade the mine.
 At level one, a mine will yield one-third of the total metal amount; at level two, it will yield two-thirds, and at level three, it will yield 100%.
 Wood has to be transported by workers from the point of origin to the base building, but they do not have to be transported to building sites, to buildings where they are being used for manufacturing, or to buildings that are being upgraded.

 Each of the three races has its own unique buildings, heroes, soldiers, and special abilities.
 Mongol buildings are mobile, and each building can be disassembled and transported to another location; Russian buildings can only be constructed within a certain distance of the base building; Crusaders' buildings can be built in any location, and are fixed - once built, they cannot be relocated.
 The Mongol base building is the Khan's House, the Russian is the Tachara, and the Crusaders' is the Acropolis.